luiscruzga/offersChile/README.md

 The system is in charge of carrying out web scraping to the different online stores in search of the best offers and these are stored in a mongodb database for later use in other systems.

+In addition, it allows you to inform about offers through a telegram channel.
 # Previous Requirements

 It is required to have previously installed the following